Gold Vermeil vs Gold Filled – What’s Better?

 4. Tarnishing

 Gold filled does not tarnish.
 This is a big pro that differentiates it from gold vermeil.
+Gold filled will demand less maintenance than gold vermeil.

 Gold Filled Necklace